Arantza Díaz de Ilarraza Sánchez: Academic career

+HiTZ Center

+In 1988, she created the Ixa Group along with four others.
+Both Ixa and HiTZ are multidisciplinary teams (73 members, consisting of computer scientists, linguists and engineers) that promote research, training, technological transfer and innovation in the area of language technology, mainly for the Basque language.
+In 2018, she retired as President of the HiTZ Center (Basque Center for Language Technology).

+SEPLN association

+She was one of the creators of the Sociedad Española para el Procesamiento del Lenguaje Natural (SEPLN, in English: Spanish association for Natural Language Processing), a scientific and professional association for people working on natural language processing.
+Later on, since 1990 to 2004, she was the vicepresident of SEPLN, and also the editor of the international journal Procesamiento del Lenguaje Natural published by SEPLN.

 Textbooks in Basque

 Díaz de Ilarraza was one of the first authors in the area of computer science to publish textbooks and teaching materials in Basque, with those books later being translated into Spanish.
 In 1993, she published the Basque-language book Programen egiaztapena eta eratorpena with Xabier Arregi and Paqui Lucio Carrasco (UEU, 1993).
 (English: Program verification and derivation).
 In 1999 she co-authored Oinarrizko programazioa.
 Ariketa bilduma (English: Basic Programming) with Kepa Sarasola.